Learning to Predict Vehicle Trajectories with Model-based Planning: Model-based Generator

 \subsection{Trajectory Generation}

 Given the potential paths in $\mathcal{P}^{+}$ as dynamic references, we choose to generate future trajectories in a planning manner.
-In the driving domain, motion planning typically stands for finding an optimal trajectory for SDV to connect the current state and a goal state, which is essentially different from predicting multiple probable trajectories for vehicles with unknown intentions.
-Despite this, the model-based generator in planning, which computes a large number of trajectory samples for the follow-up selection, could also be exploited for the prediction.
+For SDV, motion planning typically aims at finding an optimal trajectory to connect the current state and a goal state, essentially different from prediction that infers probable trajectories for vehicles with unknown intentions.
+Despite this, the model-based generator in planning, which computes a large number of trajectory samples for the follow-up selection, could also be exploited in prediction.